scwissel/garagepi/README.md

 }
 ```

-It should notice the file changed and try to connect to your router.
+It should notice the file changed and try to connect to your router, if you do not have enthernet connected.
+Your best bet is to do a reboot (```sudo reboot```) at this point and unplug the ethernet cable before it boots up.
+The IP address would have now changed, since it is now using WiFi instead of ethernet.

 ###Setup Raspbian for OneWire Support
 Raspbian includes support for the OneWire bus used by the DS18B20 temperature sensor.
 Here's how to enable it.